ankane/authkick/README.md

 Lightweight authentication for OmniAuth

-:bangbang: Not ready for production use
+:bangbang: In development - do not use

 ## Usage